-3.3.8 Time Slot Configuration and Cross-Connect Screens
+4.3.8 Time Slot Configuration and Cross-Connect Screens

-From the System Main Screen, you also can go to a Configuration Screen that lets you automatically configure the system.
+From the System Main Screen, you also can access a Configuration Screen that lets you automatically configure the system.
 This time-saving function assigns DS0 time slots of the system's T1 and E1 WAN lines to certain user voice and data cards in your system.
-Or, you can go to a lower-level screen that lets you cross-connect DS0 time slots between two T1 or E1 lines connected to the system.
-These time slot configuration operations later in this manual.
+Or, you can access a lower-level screen that lets you cross-connect DS0 time slots between two T1 or E1 lines connected to the system.
+Refer to these time slot configuration operations later in this manual.

-3.4 Card Configuration
+4.4 Card Configuration

-3.4.1 Selecting and Configuring Your Cards
+4.4.1 Selecting and Configuring Your Cards

 The System Main Screen lists all installed cards next to their slot numbers.
-To access the Main Screen for a card, move the cursor in the Installed column with the arrow keys until the desired card is highlighted, then press <Enter>.
+To access a card from the Main Screen.
+Move the cursor in the Installed column with the arrow keys until the desired card is highlighted, then press <Enter>.
 The associated Card Main Screen now appears.